a worship of tallows & lards

-You'll learn the differences between tallows and lards, the qualities of fat from many species of animal, how to cut fat, render fat, and store and use finished rendered fat.
-We'll also discuss the many, nearly endless uses of fat, and make some simple tallow candles, with hand-made wicks from the plants of the wild meadows.
+You'll learn the differences between tallows and lards, the qualities of fat from many species of animal (including deer, bear, coon, possum, & more), and why fat is the gold of the earth.
+In addition to using rendered fat for cooking, we'll also discuss the many, nearly endless uses of fat, including non-food grade fats.
+We'll also make some simple tallow candles, with hand-made wicks from local plant fibers like dogbane & nettles.

 You'll go home with at least one large jar (likely more) of finished rendered fat, a candle, a whole lot of learning, and maybe a deep appreciation for this substance which is the true gold of the earth.